You will need a valid U.S. visa to re-enter the United States after traveling abroad.

 - Documentation showing financial support for the next 12 months (F-1 students) or duration of your program (J-1 students);

 - Documentation establishing ties to your home country, such as property deeds, investment portfolios, or job offer letters);

-- Letter of Enrollment Verification from the Office of the Registrar;
+- Letter of Enrollment Verification and/or DU transcripts from the Office of the Registrar;

 - Copy of any degree(s) earned in the United States.